FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 - Sometimes the [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup) is permitted to count as both an Animal *and* 2 Chaff cards simultaneously.
 - Sometimes the [![Icon for month 5](/hanafuda/icons/monthicon_5.png =20x)Eight-Plank Bridge](/en/hanafuda/suits/iris#eight-plank-bridge) takes the role of the [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup), with the latter counting as a regular Animal card.

-## Calling a Draw
-- In some descriptions of the game, the effects of calling a draw are *not* limited to the next three turns, and instead persist indefinitely.

 ## Special Events
-- If a player captures all four cards of a given month on their first turn, then the player steals 3 points from each opponent.
-- Alternatively, capturing all four cards of a given month on their first turn will quadruple the player's score if they win.
+- Capturing all four cards of a given month on their first turn will quadruple the player's score if they win.
-- Capturing a triplet lets the player steal 2 Chaff from each other player, as opposed to just 1.
+- Capturing any triplet lets the player steal 2 Chaff from each other player, as opposed to just 1.
 - If a player captures 3 or more triplets over the course of a round, they steal 2 Chaff from each opponent.
 - Before the round, a month is chosen.
 If the winner of the round holds all four cards of that month, their score is quadrupled.
 - If, on the player's first turn, they manage to capture one card of each type - Bright, Animal, Ribbon, and Chaff - then they steal 1 Chaff from each opponent.